-I trained as a counsellor twenty five years ago since that time I have developed and honed my counselling and supervisory skills in many different settings, latterly as a Head of counselling of a charity.
+I trained as a counsellor nearly thirty years ago since that time I have developed and honed my counselling and supervisory skills in many different settings, latterly as a Head of counselling of a charity.
 Previously my work has included working in a children's hospice, hostels, bereavement services and mental health centres.
 I also ran a private practice in Brighton for many years.

 Working with Couples

 I am familiar with and experienced in couples work.
 The way in which I work with couples is to focus less on the two individuals and more on the relationship that has been developed between the two.
 I am interested in exploring how the relationship came into being which will also take into account the early attachment history of each person and its impact upon the couple, in other words what "emotional patterns" from the past are brought into the relationship.
 Together and over time we will look at how, and what each person has to do and be in order to get their needs met and what happens when needs are not met.

 Couples come into counselling because they have run into problems arising from all kinds of pressures and tensions leading to a sense of growing apart and the relationship is suffering.
 This may be expressed in all manner of ways usually through constant unresolved arguments, explosive anger, or punitive silences, withholding either sexually and/or emotionally, distress, anxiety and stress.
 The process of opening up, being vulnerable and honest towards one another can be hugely painful and threatening and people may fall back into familiar ways of protecting themselves by attacking, justifying, blaming, getting angry and emotional or simply cutting off and not engaging or making light of the existence of problems.